GitaiQAQ/ldapa-oauth/README.md

-# Ldapa---OAuth
+# Ldapa OAuth
-Example of using Ionic V2 framework with OAuth 2 through custom authentication service and Kong API gateway for token distribution.
+Example of using Ionic V2 framework with OAuth 2 through custom authentication service and Kong API gateway for token distribution